palkan/logidze/README.md

 post.log_data.responsible_id
 ```

 Logidze does not require `responsible_id` to be `SomeModel` ID.
 It can be anything.
 Thus Logidze does not provide methods for retrieving the corresponding object.
-However, you can easy write it yourself:
+However, you can easily write it yourself:

 ```ruby
 class Post < ActiveRecord::Base